decisionhub/documentation/docs/collect-submissions/3-build-form/sections.md

 ---

 # Working with sections

 {: .no_toc }

 ## On this page

 {: .no_toc .text-delta }

 1. TOC
    {: toc }

 ## About form sections

 Form sections are used to group related questions together into categories.
-Sections are important in Arbitrium forms because they'll be determine how responses are laid out for your committee members and applicants.
+Sections are important in DecisionHub forms because they'll be determine how responses are laid out for your committee members and applicants.

 ## Create a section